 Less than 10 days left for the grand finale of KONA Eneko Llanos, is one of the main favorites to take victory

-This season is being full for the Basque, where he has risen to the drawer in most international tests and where he has imposed himself in the sector on foot with great authority over his rivals.
-This has earned him the victory in the IM of Melbourne and the Frankfurt European Championship, last July.
+This season is being full for the Basque, where he has risen to the drawer in most international events and where he has imposed himself in the sector on foot with great authority over his rivals.
+This has earned him to take victory in the IM of Melbourne and the Frankfurt European Championship, last July.
 In Kona, if it is not the main favorite, it is undoubtedly the rival to beat.
 Everything will be decided on a single letter and the emotion is served.

 In preparation for these last months in Boulder, United States, Eneko Llanos He has dedicated a bit of his time to do a brief interview related to his day to day, his training and his diet.